 In reality, the reason that the defense knew that it had strong footing in this case is the awkward nature of personal injury car accident cases in Virginia.
 One of the biggest issues, is that the jury is never made aware of the fact that the 29‑year-old in this case actually had auto insurance to cover the claim, and our client also had substantial auto insurance that would have taken up any slack in a judgment award over the insurance that the defendant had.
 Because Virginia law does not permit the introduction of auto insurance into personal injury cases, we were left with the optics of a successful attorney claiming that he lost a lot of money due to a 29‑year-old's negligence.
 And the jury was forced to consider whether or not they should award an attorney a substantial amount of money against a 29‑year-old that had no apparent personal wealth that could have helped out to satisfy the judgment.
 Essentially they were left with awarding a huge judgment against a kid and effectively pushing him into bankruptcy and ruining his life.

-But James, what about the "McDonald's Coffee Case?"
+What about the "McDonald's Coffee Case?"
 (Hint - you probably have been misinformed about that case, too.)

 When you hear of advocates for tort reform, you never actually hear of issues such as this.
 Rather they paint you a picture of oversized jury verdicts based upon little descriptions of actually the underlying facts to each case.
 They don't tell you about Virginia's contributory negligence law or the law that prevents the introduction of auto insurance into car accident cases.
 They don't tell you about the inherent biases against plaintiffs that every jury brings to the table.
 They don't tell you the lengths at which defense attorneys will cut into the credibility of plaintiffs, pour through their medical records to look for any cause that they can blame for his or her injuries.
 They don't emphasize the fact that they have endless dollars in order to invest in hired guns to come into court to testify against a plaintiff regarding his or her injuries.